 “Yet if the Home Office is really to get to grips with this, we need legal clarification, extra resources and a change in the overall Home Office policy of creating a hostile environment - including to people who are actually British citizens.
 That is wrong and must change.

 “And we need to hear loud, clear and often from all politicians, that we value the contribution of Britain’s diverse immigration communities to this country and we must always treat them with the equality, respect and gratitude they deserve.”

 Caroline Pidgeon, London's Lib Dem member on the London Assembly, has launched a campaign for urgent action to tackle London's crime epidemic.

 Caroline wrote "We are just 100 days into 2018 and already 55 people have been murdered in London.
 Stabbings in particular have seen an alarming rise.
 Yet sadly the rise in violent crime didn’t just start at the beginning of this year.
 Back in 2013 there were 47 fatal stabbings in the capital.
 It has been increasing since then.
 Last year 86 people were killed by knives in London."

 "There are no easy single solutions to tackling violent crime, however we should look at best practice around the country and adopt every policy that works.
 Of course many other policies are needed, for example it is vital that police numbers do not fall any further.
 Liberal Democrats rightly fought the last General Election with a specific pledge to increase funding for our police service."

 Please sign this petition and help ensure that practical and effective policies are taken to curb the scourge of knife crime.

-Caroline Pidgeon AM, Liberal Democrat London Assembly Member, commenting on the publication after much delay of the Garden Bridge Trust accounts said:
+Caroline Pidgeon AM, Liberal Democrat London Assembly Member, commenting on the Mayor’s decision to use income raised from business rates to support the Metropolitan Police said: